Azure/Asteroid/README.md

 1. **Start**

-To get started with the Asteroid tool, navigate to the website https://azure.github.io/Asteroid/.
+To get started with the Asteroid tool, navigate to the [Asteroid](https://azure.github.io/Asteroid/) website.

 Answer a few questions about your organization, while the tool decides for you the suitable template in the background.

 ![start](react-gh/src/media/startPage.png)